quii/learn-go-with-tests/websockets.md

 We've made a trivial web form that lets users record the winner of a game.
 Let's iterate on it to make it so the user can start a game by providing a number of players and the server will push messages to the client informing them of what the blind value is as time passes.

-First of all update `game.html` to update our client side code for the new requirements
+First update `game.html` to update our client side code for the new requirements

 ```html
 <!DOCTYPE html>